 “Physical planners are tedious,” Sanchez said.
 “The more work something is, the less I am motivated to do it.
 I choose electronic planners because they are easier, faster and they’ll organize everything for you.”

-Sophomore art major Kaitlyn Johnson is a habitual planner.
-Johnson is planning a trip this summer and uses her planner to keep on track for any time-sensitive commitments.
+Sophomore art major Kaitlyn Johnston is a habitual planner.
+Johnston is planning a trip this summer and uses her planner to keep on track for any time-sensitive commitments.

-“I’m a passionate planner,” Johnson said.
+“I’m a passionate planner,” Johnston said.
 “I’ve been using a planner since elementary school and it’s become a habit.”

-Johnson begins her planning with a simple to-do list.
-As deadlines approach, Johnson uses a red pen.
-Johnson got her planner for free from the Student Health and Counseling Center, which prints new planners every school year.
+Johnston begins her planning with a simple to-do list.
+As deadlines approach, Johnston uses a red pen.
+Johnston got her planner for free from the Student Health and Counseling Center, which prints new planners every school year.

 The SHCC offers students planners in RH 116.
 More personal planners can be purchased at most shopping centers and crafty students could even make their own planner by hand.
 There are also many online planner applications, such as Google Calendar.